 Professor of Psychology and Public Health - Sport, Exercise and Health Sciences

-Emma explores ways to ensure the healthy development of children and adolescents.
+Emma explores ways to support the healthy development of children and adolescents.
 Her passion is children’s eating behaviour and caregiver feeding practices.
-Much of her work considers the interactions between caregivers and young people – particularly in relation to feeding – but she is also interested in the benefits of physical activity, the potential impacts of sedentary screen-viewing behaviour, and ways to promote optimal early childhood development and how best to support caregivers to facilitate this.
+Much of her work considers the interactions between caregivers and young people – particularly in relation to feeding – but her research broadly focuses on ways to promote optimal early childhood development and how best to support caregivers to facilitate this.

 In recognition of her commitment to excellent teaching and learning, Emma is a Senior Fellow of the Higher Education Academy.